 A full-time student (FTS) is a person who is attending school or vocational training on a full-time basis.
 The time commitment or subject load that is needed to be full-time is defined by the educational institution.
-Identifying each FTS is important because: (1) each family member that is an FTS, other than the head, spouse, or co-head, qualifies the family for a dependent allowance, and (2) the earned income of such an FTS is treated differently from the income of other family members.
+Identifying each FTS is important because: (1) each family member that is an FTS, lifies the family for a other than the head, spouse, or co-head, qualifies the family for a dependent allowance, and (2) the earned income of such an FTS is treated differently from the income of other family members.